eakwarren/LAS/README.md

 *Color set not supported with Babylon Waves [Art Conductor](https://www.babylonwaves.com/logic/) sets, since they don't use corresponding values in articulation set .plist files.

-The Red B symbol in the Babylon Waves articulation set path name needs to be removed by renaming to just "Art Conductor Logic".
+The 🅱️ symbol in the Babylon Waves articulation set path name needs to be removed by renaming to just "Art Conductor Logic".
 The shell doesn't interpret that symbol as a common unicode character.

 Sadly, Apple Watch doesn’t have a browser… yet.
 When it does, the image above will no longer be considered false advertising.